 of Sun Belt route deals are mis-benchmarked against seasonal-market comparables.
 Different attrition patterns and margin structures require separate analysis.

-Top transferability risk: owner-technician is the sole route operator with no documented replacement or helper on the route.
+Top transferability risk: owner-technician is the sole route operator with no documented replacement or helper on the route (49% of deals).

 Chemical cost is the most actionable earnings quality adjustment in pool service diligence — and the most commonly under-normalized.
-Chlorine and chemical prices have shown 30–60% volatility over the trailing 24 months.
+Chlorine and chemical prices have shown 30–60% volatility over the trailing 24 months following the August 2020 BioLab Westlake plant fire.
 When a trailing period captures trough pricing, the presented route margin is materially higher than forward margin will be.
 Use trailing-6-month chemical invoices normalized to current distributor pricing, not trailing-12 averages, when the two diverge.

 Route density is the proxy for operator economics.
 A route with 22 stops per day within a 10-mile radius has fundamentally different economics than a route with 14 stops covering 35 miles.
 The time between stops is unproductive labor cost.
-Map the route before pricing it — satellite-based route optimization analysis is available through most pool software platforms (ServiceTitan, Skimmer, Pooled) and should be a standard diligence deliverable.
+Map the route before pricing it — satellite-based route optimization analysis is available through most pool software platforms (Skimmer, Pooled, ServiceTitan) and should be a standard diligence deliverable.

-Read the full Q2 2026 Atlas →The pool service research stack.
+Read the full Q1 2026 Atlas →The pool service research stack.

 Trailing-12-month band, structural conditions, sources, and methodology.
 Quarterly.
 Dated.
 Citable.
 Built to be forwarded by lenders.